Crossing the Chasm: Synopsis

+"A compelling use case that will create pull, a whole product that nails the use case, and a word-of-mouth community that can communicate and reinforce the marketing message."

+— —Geoffrey Moore on the three dependencies for 'crossing the chasm'.

 Crossing the Chasm is an adaptation of an innovation-adoption model called diffusion of innovations theory created by Everett Rogers, The author argues there is a chasm between the early adopters of the product (the technology enthusiasts and visionaries) and the early majority (the pragmatists).
 Moore believes visionaries and pragmatists have very different expectations, and he attempts to explore those differences and suggest techniques to successfully cross the "chasm," including choosing a target market, understanding the whole product concept, positioning the product, building a marketing strategy, choosing the most appropriate distribution channel and pricing.

 According to Moore, anyone with an innovation or new product should focus on one group of customers at a time, using each group as a base for marketing to the next group.
 The most difficult step is making the transition between visionaries (early adopters) and pragmatists (early majority).
 This is the chasm that he refers to.
 If a successful firm can create a bandwagon effect in which enough momentum builds, then the product becomes a de facto standard, by creating a complete solution for one intractable problem in one business vertical before building out services in adjacent verticals and expanding on from there.